-Goat Cheese Pistachio and Walnut Ball – is a quick and easy cheese ball made with a mixture of 2 soft cheeses and fresh thyme, then rolled in to a mixture of nuts to make an elegant and tasty appetizer in no time!
+Goat Cheese Pistachio and Walnut Ball – is a quick and easy cheese ball made with a mixture of 2 soft kinds of cheese and fresh thyme, then rolled into a mixture of nuts to make an elegant and tasty appetizer in no time!
 If you never had goat cheese spread on toasted bread, I highly recommend you try it.
 When entertaining, you don’t always need a cheese board with an assortment of cheeses that don’t get consumed and then spoil after your party.

 At least that what happens with us.

 Just serving one kind of cheese is enough for everyone to nosh on with crackers or warm toasted slices of bread.
 Don’t you think?
 Then why not serve a homemade cheese ball to wow your guests?